Choosing the right kind of material is essential for CNC routing wood.

 Best Wood for 3D Carving

-These wood are the best choice of wood for 3D caving:
+These wood are the best choice of wood for 3D caving jobs:

 Best Router Bits for 3D CNC Carving on Wood

-The type of carving, speed of work, resolution and finish of the end product depend on the type of bit you choose.
+The type of carving, speed of work, resolution, and finish of the end product depends on the type of router bit you choose.

-- Spiral Cutting End Mill: good for straight cuts in wood, available in varying diameters.
+- Spiral Cutting Router bit: good for straight cuts in wood, available in varying diameters.

 - Ball Nose Bit: best for 3D contours and carvings.
 Best for making topographical maps.
 A tapered ball Nose bit will eliminate tool marks if you are working with intricate 3D carving.